tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : An official specification for REST APIs.
 Provides objects used to describe your endpoints, parameters, responses, and security.
 Now called OpenAPI specification.

 Swagger contract
-: The specification file, usually created manually, that defines the blueprints that developers should code the API to.
+: The specification document, usually created manually, that defines the blueprints that developers should code the API to.
 The contract aligns with a "spec-first" or "spec-driven development" philosophy.
 The contract essentially acts like the API requirements for developers.
 See [this blog post/podcast](http://idratherbewriting.com/2015/10/12/spec-driven-design-podcast-michael-stowe/) for details.

 Swagger Editor
 : Swagger specification validator.
-An online editor that dynamically checks whether your Swagger specification file is valid.
+An online editor that dynamically checks whether your Swagger specification document is valid.

-Swagger specification file
+Swagger specification document
 : The file (either in YAML or JSON syntax) that describes your REST API.
 Follows the OpenAPI specification format.

 Swagger UI
 : A display framework.
-The most common way to parse a Swagger specification file and produce the interactive documentation as shown in the Petstore demo.
+The most common way to parse a Swagger specification document and produce the interactive documentation as shown in the Petstore demo.

 SwaggerHub
 : A site developed by Smartbear to help teams collaborate around the Swagger spec.
 In addition to generating interactive documentation from SwaggerHub, you can generate many client and server SDKs and other services.
 See [Manage Swagger Projects with SwaggerHub](http://idratherbewriting.com/learnapidoc/pubapis_swaggerhub_smartbear.html).